Clinical vampirism

 Clinical vampirism, more commonly known as Renfield's syndrome, is an obsession with drinking blood.
-The earliest presentation of clinical vampirism in psychiatric literature was a psychoanalytic interpretation of two cases, contributed by Richard L. Vanden Bergh and John.
-F. Kelley.
-As the authors point out, over 50,000 people addicted to drinking blood have appeared in the psychiatric literature from 1892 to 2010.
-This was documented in the work of Austrian forensic psychiatrist Richard von Krafft-Ebing.
+The earliest presentation of clinical vampirism in psychiatric literature was a psychoanalytic interpretation of two cases, contributed by Richard L. Vanden Bergh and John F. Kelley.
+As the authors point out, brief and sporadic reports of blood-drinking behaviors associated with sexual pleasure have appeared in the psychiatric literature at least since 1892 with the work of Austrian forensic psychiatrist Richard von Krafft-Ebing.
 Many medical publications concerning clinical vampirism can be found in the literature of forensic psychiatry, with the behavior being reported as an aspect of extraordinary violent crimes.

 History

 Origin of Renfield's syndrome

-Richard Noll created the term Renfield's syndrome with the intent to parody what he viewed as 1980's psychobabble, before the joke was taken seriously in popular culture.
+Richard Noll created the term Renfield's syndrome with the intent to parody what he viewed as 1980s psychobabble, before the joke was taken seriously in popular culture.
 The original term clinical vampirism was seen as a suitable subject for satire due to its doubtful utility, and has effectively been completely replaced.

 The syndrome is named after R. M. Renfield, Dracula's human zoophagous follower in the 1897 novel by Bram Stoker.
-In a web interview with psychology professor Katherine Ramsland, Noll explained how he invented the term and its purported diagnostic criteria as a whimsical parody of 1980's psychiatry and "new DSM-speak."
-In a public lecture hosted by Penn State University's Institute for the Arts and Humanities on 7 October 2013, Noll traced the 20 year trajectory of his unintentionally created "monster" from the moment of its creation to the cultural popularity of Renfield's syndrome today.
+In a web interview with psychology professor Katherine Ramsland, Noll explained how he invented the term and its purported diagnostic criteria as a whimsical parody of 1980's psychiatry and "new DSM-speak".
+In a public lecture hosted by Penn State University's Institute for the Arts and Humanities on 7 October 2013, Noll traced the 20-year trajectory of his unintentionally created "monster" from the moment of its creation to the cultural popularity of Renfield's syndrome today.
 However, some writers have pointed out that it does serve as a useful demonstration of how creating unfounded names for psychological illnesses can have negative consequences.

 Clinical vampirism before Renfield's syndrome

 The prior diagnosis of clinical vampirism was somewhat different from Renfield's syndrome.
-Clinical vampirism usually connotated an erotic obsession with blood; Renfield's syndrome more resembles an eating disorder involving the consumption of blood and/or living animals.
+Clinical vampirism usually connoted an erotic obsession with blood; Renfield's syndrome more resembles an eating disorder involving the consumption of blood and/or living animals.
 Neither clinical vampirism nor Renfield's syndrome have ever been listed as a valid diagnosis in the Diagnostic and Statistical Manual (DSM).

-According to the case history reports in the older psychiatric literature, the condition starts with a key event in childhood that causes the experience of a blood injury or the ingestion of blood to be exciting.
+According to the case history reports in older psychiatric literature, the condition starts with a key event in childhood that causes the experience of a blood injury or the ingestion of blood to be exciting.
 After puberty, the excitement is experienced as sexual arousal.
 Throughout adolescence and adulthood, blood, its presence, and its consumption can also stimulate a sense of power and control.
 Noll speculated that his Renfield's syndrome began with autovampirism and then progressed to the consumption of the blood of other creatures.

 Very few cases of the syndrome have been described.
-Published reports that have been proposed as examples of clinical vampirism or Renfield's syndrome describe the case using official psychiatric diagnostic categories listed in the Diagnostic and Statistical Manual (DSM).
+Published reports that have been proposed as examples of clinical vampirism or Renfield's syndrome describe the case using official psychiatric diagnostic categories listed in the DSM.